 You are now ready to cook the pasta, fill it if you are making tortellini or ravioli, or freeze it.

-For a quick and easy meal, I like to mix in a light dosing of a red sauce, along with some feta and couple of other cheeses, and some spinach.
+For a quick and easy meal, I like to mix in a light dosing of a red sauce or tomato cream sauce, along with some Parmesan, and some spinach.
 Simple, fast, and tasty!

 So, what do you think?
 Will you make fresh, delicious pasta for dinner tonight?